whoismanoj/Team6-Song_Recommedation_Project/README.md

 2. Nurhidayat - Machine Learning + Prediction (Song recommendation based on a playlist), Presentation Slides, Presentation Video

-# Problem Statement & Aim of Project

-Problem Statement: To create a mockup feature that can recommend new songs for users to add into their current playlist.

-Aim: To help listeners discover new music that they can explore and to suggest songs that align with their musical interests based on their listening history and existing playlists.

 # Content Breakdown for Team 6 - Project Folder

 1. Dataset Folder - Contains the dataset that we have chosen for this project as well as the data description.
 The dataset that is the Spotify Tracks Dataset from Kaggle.
 The dataset is owned by Maharshi Pandya.
 URL: https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset